JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

  1. The Scheme was not viable in the first place
  2. £180m of allocated government funding has been withdrawn since the AAAP was adopted
  3. The [government has cut](https://www.theguardian.com/housing-network/2012/aug/09/housing-benefit-caps-end-tenancies-in-london) the amount housing associations can charge for (social) rents and introduced a cap in Local Housing Allowance
+ 4. Construction costs have been spiralled 10% annually since the Scheme was modelled and DPA signed in 2014

 ### The scheme was not viable in the first place
 @.
 The AAAP's 2009 Sustainability Assessment said: